What To See In Castel Sant’Angelo, Rome

 Ponte dell'Angelo

-What To See When Visiting Castel Sant’Angelo, Rome
+What To See In Castel Sant’Angelo, Rome

 Ponte Sant’Angelo

-The first thing you’ll come across when visiting the Castel Sant’Angelo is the bridge.
+The first thing you’ll come across when visiting Castel Sant’Angelo is the bridge – one of the most beautiful bridges in the Eternal City.
 Completed in 134 AD, and commissioned by Hadrian himself, this bridge has spanned the River Tiber ever since it was built.
-Constructed from Travertine marble and consisting of five arches, the bridge itself is only accessible by foot and closed to traffic.

 Hadrian’s Mausoleum